 Shortly after we went to bed a lion roared and it was very close to camp.
 We resolved that no matter how dire the situation going to the toilet was not happening until daybreak.

-There was a huge commotion on the other side of the camp in the night waking us both up.
+There was a huge commotion on the other side of the camp in the night that rudely woke us up.
 There was the most bizarre noise in amongst it like an incredibly loud crackling radio.
-They had us wide awake for quite some time.
+It had us wide awake and hearts pounding for quite some time.
 A jeep has also arrived in the dead of night and in their headlights we could see it collecting a guy with a gun before heading off.
-There was definitely life out there.
+There was definitely life outside of camp. .

 We’d agreed with the driver (also called Kenneth) we’d be ready to leave with him just after 6am.
 So at daybreak at 5:30am we were up but stayed close to the vehicle given animals would still be active.